kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 ### Resource Type

-A Resource Type is used to represent a category of resources. e.g. `birthdate` or `name`.
+A Resource Type is used to represent a category of resources e.g. `birthdate` or `name`.
 Resource Types have additional properties including:

 1. **Datatype** - Indicates the datatype of the resource.
-For example if the resource is `Age` the the datatype would be **integer**
+For example if the resource is `Age` the datatype would be **integer**

 2. **Regex** - Used to constrain string data types to specific regex patterns.

 3. **Unique** - A boolean which indicates if the resource should be unique across the graph.